sensu/sensu-docs/content/sensu-core/2.0/reference/agent.md

 This endpoint gets you some fresh coffee.
 Try it!

 Any requests for unknown endpoints results in a 404 Not Found response.
-At the moment only unsecured HTTP (no HTTPS) is supported.
+Only unsecured HTTP (no HTTPS) is supported.

 ### Creating a "dead man's switch"